BlogSpot

 The ability for proton therapy to target the prostate with a high, curative dose of radiation is one of the reasons that proton therapy can boast high survival rates for prostate cancer.

-Two years later with an even larger study of more than 1,300 men, five-year survival rates continued to show high survival rates.1 The table below shows prostate cancer survival rates of patients who received proton therapy at UF Health Proton Therapy Institute compared to patients treated with traditional X-ray radiation (IMRT) at Memorial Sloan Kettering Cancer Center in NY.
+Two years later with an even larger study of more than 1,300 men, five-year survival rates continued to show high survival rates.1 The table below shows prostate cancer survival rates of patients who received proton therapy at the UF Health Proton Therapy Institute compared to patients treated with traditional X-ray radiation (IMRT) at Memorial Sloan Kettering Cancer Center in NY.
 While the survival rates are similar for men with low-risk prostate cancer, the percentage of men cancer-free at seven years following IMRT treatment is lower for those with intermediate- and high-risk prostate cancer.

 Patient Risk Category at Diagnosis